buijs-dev/squint/doc/analyzer.md

 - className: SimpleResponse
 - members: [IntType a1, NullableStringType a2]

-Analyzer reads a JSON file and returns a CustomType instance containing metadata.

-Given a valid metadata file:
+Given a valid metadata JSON:

 ```json
  {